 Papers of the Czech-born historian and editor Michael Cigler (1923–1990) consisting of correspondence, drafts of Australia: A Land of Immigrants (1985) and other books and articles, newspaper cuttings and papers concerning the Ethnic Heritage Series.

 Papers of Michael Cigler relating to Douglas Grant (c.
 1885–1951), an Australian Aborigine who served in the Australian Imperial Forces during World War I. They include correspondence, copies of articles and newspaper cuttings.

-The Polish-Australian oral history project, which began in 1996 and now totals 48 interviews, is the other large component within the Barry York Collection.
+The Polish-Australian oral history project, which was recorded in the period 1996-2007 and totals 49 interviews, is the other large component within the Barry York Collection.
 Most of the interviewees arrived in Australia in 1947–52 and the recordings deal with their early lives in Poland, the impact of the War, and their experiences in concentration camps, labour camps and refugee camps.
 They also cover the journey to Australia, settlement experiences, Bonegilla and other migrant centres, and their involvement in the Polish community in Australia.
 The interviewees, who mostly lived in Melbourne, Sydney, Wollongong, Canberra, Adelaide and Hobart, included labourers, factory workers, schoolteachers, academics, librarians, businessmen and doctors.
 Among them were the politician Bill Stefaniak, the historian Lech Paszkowski, the linguist Anna Wierzbicka and the sociologist Jerzy Zubrzycki.

 The following are smaller groups of interviews recorded by York:

 - Demographers and other writers with an interest in migration including W.D.
 Borrie, Michael Cigler, Edward Duyker, James Jupp, Charles Price and David Walker

 - Trade union leaders including Ted Bull and John Halfpenny